 As evidence keeps mounting, more and more employers around the globe are picking up that sometimes productivity increase can come from halting all activity at the workplace.

 Besides Ray Dalio, Dan Loeb, the founder and chief executive of Third Point, and Nigol Koulajian, the founder and CEO of Quest Partners are among the Wall Street giants who publicly endorse the technique.
-Renowned business executives such as Ramani Ayer, Marnie Abramson, Bruno Grollo, Nancy Slomowitz and others sing praise to it – and many offer to pay for all or part of their employees’ bill for learning TM.
+Renowned business executives such as Ramani Ayer, Marnie Abramson, Bruno Grollo, Nancy Slomowitz and others sing praise to it – and many offer to pay for all or part of their employees’ bills for learning TM.